Gugulethu-Nyoni/smQL/README.md

-# SemantqQL
+# smQL

 **CRUD Abstraction for Semantq Full Stack Apps**

-SemantqQL is a super lightweight, robust, and reusable JavaScript HTTP client class that simplifies **CRUD** (Create, Read, Update, Delete) operations using standard `fetch` API calls.
+smQL is a super lightweight, robust, and reusable JavaScript HTTP client class that simplifies **CRUD** (Create, Read, Update, Delete) operations using standard `fetch` API calls.
 It’s designed to streamline REST API interactions in your Semantq full-stack apps—keeping your code clean, consistent, and DRY.

 ## Installation